aayooush/Data-Analysis/README.md

-# Analysis Given Data Set and Plotting Graphs.
+# Analysis of Given Data Set and Plotting Graphs.